openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 Every active watch will be linked to a route, meaning the watch based secret manager will be linked to the lifecycle of the route.
-For every new route that is created, the secret manager will start a watch if the route uses `.spec.tls.certificateRef`.
+For every new route that is created, the secret manager will start a watch if the route uses `.spec.tls.externalCertificate`.
 For every update route event, the secret manager only increments the reference count.
 If a route is deleted, the secret manager will unregister the route and teardown the watch associated with it.

-The `ServiceAliasConfig` creation logic will be updated in the router to also parse the secret referenced in `.spec.tls.certificateRef`.
-The router will use the default certificates only when neither `.spec.tls.certificate` or `.spec.tls.certificateRef` are provided.
+The `ServiceAliasConfig` creation logic will be updated in the router to also parse the secret referenced in `.spec.tls.externalCertificate`.
+The router will use the default certificates only when `.spec.tls.certificate` or `.spec.tls.externalCertificate` are not provided.

 Validations done by the router as part of [ExtendedValidateRoute()](https://github.com/openshift/router/blob/c407ebbc5d8d85daea2ef2d1ba539444a06f4d25/pkg/router/routeapihelpers/validation.go#L158) (contents of secret),